gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 At the end of the assessment, Dr. Suddaby made some recommendations for seeking help through OHIP (Ontario Health Insurance Plan) or my work insurance plan.
 I gathered from his recommendations that my application would be rejected but I appreciated him giving me direction to find help elsewhere.

 Dr. Suddaby will finish his report within a week.
-The report will then go to MLCOA, an insurance company that helps the DVA reject claims.
-I should get my rejection letter from the DVA within 3 months.
+The report will then go to MLCOA, an insurance company that helps the DVA assess claims.

 I submitted a Freedom of Information request to the DVA so that I can calculate how much this whole experience has cost the DVA in MLCOA fees alone.